JonahDMonte/LaTeX-KaTeX-Shortcuts/README.md

 # LaTeX-KaTeX-Shortcuts
-An AutoHotkey script that helps streamline workflows that use LaTeX and KaTeX alongside normal writing; ideal for use with software like Notion and Obsidian
+An AutoHotkey script that helps streamline workflows that use LaTeX or KaTeX alongside their normal writing; ideal for use with software like Notion and Obsidian